Will Apple replace my Apple Watch if it gets smashed? Or would I be able to repair the screen myself?

 A separate issue that some Apple Watch owners have complained about is poor battery life: happily we have a separate article about how to maximise battery life on the Apple Watch.
 For more on that, see: How to make Apple Watch battery last longer.

 Whatever's gone wrong with your Apple Watch, however, there may be hope for getting it repaired or replaced.
 And in this article we'll try to help you through that process.
 (If you have a similar issue with an iPhone, by the way, we have a separate article: How to get Apple to repair or replace a broken iPhone.)
+For issues with Apple Watches that don't respond, meanwhile, you should read How to fix a broken or frozen Apple Watch that's not working.

 Updated, 5 Feb 2016, to discuss the recent court case in which Apple was ordered to refund a British man's cracked Apple Watch.
 See our section How to get Apple to replace a broken Apple Watch for more details.